Independent travel training

 What is independent travel training?

-What are the aims of the training?
+What are the aims of training?

 - increase independence

-- develop decision making and problem solving skills
+- develop decision making and problem-solving skills

 - increase self confidence

-- develop social skills
+- improve social skills

 - provide opportunities to access hobbies and activities